 Brought to you by the culinary powerhouse duo behind the Flipside restaurants, Jon and Amy Fortes opened Salmeri's Italian Kitchen in March 2020.
 Named after Amy's mother, this Italian eatery features casual inspired Italian food, scratch made pizza and pastas, as well as Italian wines and beers, and a seasonal cocktail list.
 You know the food will be good when it's coming from people who have been featured on Food Network more than once!

-Another York County chef who's no stranger to the TV world is the owner behind Dana's Bakery.
+Another York County chef who's no stranger to the TV world is the owner of Dana's Bakery.
 Dana used to work at Carlos' Bakery- that's right, Carlos from Cake Boss!
 However, Dana's talents don't stop at sweets.
 You can find daily specials like crab cakes over salad and stuffed peppers for lunch and dinner at this downtown York eatery.

 Credit: Dana's Bakery

-Candy’s is a family owned bakery that began in 2014 as a home-based bakery in Atlanta, Georgia who brought their talents to Rock Hill in March 2020!
+Candy’s is a family owned bakery that began in 2014 as a home-based bakery in Atlanta, Georgia who brought her talents to Rock Hill in March 2020.
 This bakery resembles a grandmother’s kitchen with a book nook for children, a warm homelike feel, and sweet aromas of fresh baked treats.
 They boast a large variety of authentic homemade desserts like cake jars, unique cupcake flavors that also have gluten-free options, and huge chocolate covered strawberries!

 Located in the Rock Hill building that was formerly occupied by Luke's and then Garvey's, Island Grill and Pub has now taken over to provide authentic Jamaican food to the area!
 Here you can find traditional Jamaican foods such as jerk chicken and ribs, cocoa bread, and oxtail.